This website uses cookies

 DPO

-DPO (Direct Preference Optimization) is already a classic “RLHF without full RL” method: DPO trains the model directly on preference pairs – chosen vs. rejected pair of responses to the same prompt.
+DPO (Direct Preference Optimization) is already a classic “RLHF without full RL” method, because it uses human preference data but avoids the separate reward model.
+DPO trains the model directly on preference pairs – chosen vs. rejected pair of responses to the same prompt.
 It updates the model so the chosen response becomes more likely, while keeping the model close to the original supervised fine-tuned model.
 Now DPO is the main offline preference optimization reference point, because it is simple, stable, and also cheaper than PPO-style RLHF.
 Read more

 REINFORCE++